 We chose to adapt our expertise and technology to help Pet parents monitor the temperature of their campers and RV rigs and save the lives of pets everywhere.

 Over the years, we have updated our original design and improved it a lot with Pet Monitor GPS and Lite versions.
 By offering two different temperature sensing monitors, we help more than 30K pet parents who travel in an RV to have peace of mind that their pets are experiencing safe temperatures if they must leave their pets alone.

 Helping Pet Parents Avert Risk through Warning Messages

-In order to give a broader picture of just how many pets we have helped, we pulled some data from 2019.
+In order to give a broader picture of just how many pets we have helped, we pulled some data from 2021 to 2022.

 ” Overall, our customers averted an average of 1 risk incident every week. “